-Autonomous biasing is active in CAN Offline mode - to 2.5 V if there is activity on the bus (CAN Offline Bias mode) and to GND if there is no activity on the bus for t > $t{to(silence)}$ (CAN Offline mode).
+Autonomous biasing is active in CAN Offline mode - to 2.5 V if there is activity on the bus (CAN Offline Bias mode) and to GND if there is no activity on the bus for $t > t{to(silence)}$ (CAN Offline mode).

-This is useful when the node is disabled due to a malfunction in the microcontroller.
+This is useful when the node is disabled due to a malfunction in the microcontroller or when CAN partial networking is enabled.
 The SBC ensures that the CAN bus is correctly biased to avoid disturbing ongoing communication between other nodes.
-The autonomous CAN bias voltage is derived directly from V{BAT} .
+The autonomous CAN bias voltage is derived directly from V{BAT}.